 Can I Paint Tile to Look Like Cement Tile?

-The photo that inspired me to try painting the tile floor came from a post at Young House Love.
+The photo that inspired me to try painting tile floors came from a post at Young House Love.
 Check out this amazing stenciled, painted floor tile.
 Painting a stencil on each individual tile is a time consuming process, but it has the look of concrete tile when you are done.

 If you want to do this it will take an extra day at least because you have to paint each tile with stencil.
 If you want to get this look, the contrasting color should be painted on before you seal the tile with Minwax.